 "Before I even notice, I’m already 10 steps into reacting with whatever issue is at hand with my kids.
 When I can remain calm, it certainly helps the situation as opposed to when I get heated up, which only makes things worse.
 It makes me sad to know that until now, I have not been a good example of emotional regulation at all.
 And it's so disheartening to see my kids doing things that I know they saw us do..... throw something, slam a door...."

-ways we trip ourselves up, from over-eating to procrastinating to fighting with our partner.
-It's just so easy to get hijacked by our emotions
+we trip ourselves up, from over-eating to procrastinating to fighting with our partner.
+It's just so easy to get hijacked by our emotions and find

 to good parenting.

 It helps your child grow a calmer brain and nervous system, which makes them easier to live with now, and more resilient for the rest of their lives.

 Is it hard?
 Yes.
 I think it's the hardest work any of us will ever do.
 But it's completely possible.
 Here's the secret.

 When you let yourself experience your emotions, they begin to evaporate.
 So by simply sitting with your upsets, holding yourself with

 compassion -- breathing and feeling BUT resisting the urge to act -- you clear out your own unfinished business, whether fear, hurt or grief.